-If you look at the theoretical performance characteristics, both SATA 3 2.5″ and M.2 are exactly the same.
+If you look at the theoretical performance characteristics, both SATA 3 2.5″ and M.2 SATA are exactly the same.
 In simple words, if you buy a SATA 3 2.5″ SSD and an M.2 SATA SSD, you will see no difference in the overall performance.

 But, just put a SATA 2.5″ SSD and an M.2 SATA SSD on a table.
 You can’t say that these both are the same if you are not aware much about them.
 Just like their names, the form factors of both these SSDs are different.

-The SATA 2.5″ has ordinary SATA interface and form factor.
-Whereas, the M.2 SATA has M.2 form factor which is way smaller than the SATA 2.5 Inches.
+The SATA 2.5″ has an ordinary SATA interface and form factor.
+Whereas, the M.2 SATA has an M.2 form factor which is way smaller than the SATA 2.5 Inches.
 Also, there are various differences between the both including the price, weight, availability, heat dissipation, etc.

 So, let’s discuss everything in this article and see how you can choose the right SSD depending on your requirements.